OCR-D/ocrd-website/site/en/dev-best-practice.md

 ### Branches and Pull Requests

-As mentioned in the [section on Pull Requests](#pull-requests), you should create *feature branches* that contain a narrow set of commits.
+As mentioned in the [section on Pull Requests](#pull-requests), you should organize your changes in *feature branches* that contain a narrow set of commits.
+When new features depend on others, don't hesitate to branch from branches.

 ### Unit tests